zhanglab/GEM-iWP3/README.md

 Files in this repository represent the GEM of _Shewanella piezotolerans_ WP3.
 A manuscript associated with this repository is currently under review at the ASM journal _mSystems_:

->Keith Dufault-Thompson, Huahua Jian, Ruixue Cheng, Jiefu Li, Fengping Wang, and Ying Zhang.
-Genome-Scale Model of Shewanella piezotolerans Simulates Mechanisms of Metabolic Diversity and Energy Conservation. _mSystems_, _in review_, 2017
+>A Genome-Scale Model of Shewanella piezotolerans Simulates Mechanisms of Metabolic Diversity and Energy Conservation; Keith Dufault-Thompson, Huahua Jian, Ruixue Cheng, Jiefu Li, Fengping Wang, Ying Zhang; mSystems Mar 2017, 2 (2) e00165-16; DOI: 10.1128/mSystems.00165-16

 ##### List of files
 * model.yaml: